Our complete guide to horseback riding in Kyrgyzstan in 2025

 Leave a review

-Basic rules when horse trekking in Kyrgyzstan
+Basic rules before travelling on horseback in Kyrgyzstan

-Equipment and safety
+Equipment and protection

-“If you want to go horse riding and help out a local guide, you can buy a riding helmet before your trip (about $17) and offer to give it to your guide at the end of the trek.
-This way, you can protect yourself and help your guide and any travellers who come after you. “
+“If you want to help a local guide, you can buy a bomb before your trip (around €15 at Decathlon) and give it to your guide at the end of the trek.
+This way, you protect yourself and do your guide and travelers a favor after you! “

-Our advice when riding a horse
+Our tips for riding a Kyrgyz horse

-If you have any questions, please feel free to join our facebook discussion group dedicated to exploring Kyrgyzstan.
-You will also be able to share your experience of the country and/or discover the photos of other travellers.
+“If you have any questions, feel free to join our facebook discussion group dedicated to exploring Kyrgyzstan.
+You can also share your experience of the country and/or discover photos taken by other travellers.

 If you liked this article, help us and share it with your friends!